debian-setup

 CUDA 9.2 (9.2.88) >= 396.26 >= 397.44

-When installing CUDA and cuDNN, you may need to lock down the versions to obtain compatibility.
+When installing CUDA and cuDNN, you might need to lock down the versions to obtain compatibility.

 Installation